The microscopic origin of the Quantum Hall Effect: Acknowledgments

-A third fundamental property of the spectrum described by Eq.(3) is self-similarity.
-In fact, for any $\nu$ in the spectrum there will always be a $\nu'=\nu/(2l+1)$ for $l$ integer, as long as the condition $(2p'+1)=(2p+1)(2l+1)$ can be satisfied.
+Another fundamental property of the spectrum described by Eqs.(\ref{fermions}) and (\ref{bosons}) is self-similarity.
+In fact, for the fermionic spectrum of Eq.(\ref{fermions}), for any $\nu$ in the spectrum there will always be a $\nu^*=\nu/(2l+1)$ for $l$ integer, as long as the condition $(2p^*+1)=(2p+1)(2l+1)$ can be satisfied.
 The latter condition implies that self-similarity is ultimately limited by $p_{max}$.
-An example of this is reported in Fig.2D for $n_{max}=20$, $p_{max}=20$, and $l=1$, for the interval $0<\nu<1$.
-Evidently, while the overall features follow a self-similar behavior, the details, such as the widths of the gaps and gap-center states will not be exactly self-similar.
-To oberve the full mathematical realization of the self-similarity would require a larger $p'_{max}$ (i.e., $(2p'_{max}+1)=(2p_{max}+1)(2l+1)$).
+An example of this is reported in Fig.\ref{Figure_number_sequence}d for $n_{max}=20$, $p_{max}=20$, and $l=1$, for the interval $0<\nu<1$.
+Evidently, while the overall features follow a self-similar behavior, the details, such as the widths of the gaps and gap-center states, will not be exactly self-similar.
+To oberve the full mathematical realization of the self-similarity would require a larger $p^*_{max}$ (i.e., $(2p^*_{max}+1)=(2p_{max}+1)(2l+1)$).
+An analogous self-similarity occurs for the bosonic spectrum of Eq.(\ref{bosons}), for $\nu^*=\nu/l$, with $l$ integer, as long as the condition $n^*q^*/p^*=nq/pl$ is satisfied.

-Self-similarity allows us to provide a general statement on the expected values of $\nu_{g}$ and $\nu_{gc}$.
-For example, $\nu_g=1/2$ implies the set of $\nu_g'=(1/2)/(2l+1)$, this including 1/6, 1/10, and so on (the gaps at 1/6 and 1/10 are visible in Fig.2D).
-The $\nu_g=1/4$ implies $\nu_g'=(1/4)/(2l+1)$, this including 1/12, 1/20, and so on.
+Self-similarity allows us to formulate general statements on the expected values of $\nu_{g}$ and $\nu_{gc}$.
+For example, $\nu_g=1/2$ implies the set of $\nu_g^*=(1/2)/(2l+1)$, this including 1/6, 1/10, and so on (the gaps at 1/6 and 1/10 are visible in Fig.\ref{Figure_number_sequence}d).
+The $\nu_g=1/4$ implies $\nu_g^*=(1/4)/(2l+1)$, this including 1/12, 1/20, and so on.
 For the all-important gap-center states, $\nu_{gc}=1$ leads to the self-similar gap-center states at 1/3, 1/5, and so on, $\nu_{gc}=2$ leads to 2/3, 2/5, and so on, $\nu_{gc}=3$ leads to 3/5, 3/7, and so on, $\nu_{gc}=4$ leads to 4/3, 4/5, 4/7, 4/9, and so on, $\nu_{gc}=5$ leads to 5/3, 5/7, 5/9, and so on, $\nu_{gc}=6$ leads to 6/5, 6/7, and so on, and $\nu_{gc}=7$ leads to 7/3, 7/5, and so on.

-For the spectrum available to Cooper pairs described by Eq.(4), in Fig.2E,F we report the spectrum $2 \le \nu \le 3$ for $n_{max}=20$, $p_{max}=50$, where the principal gap-center states are 15/7, 9/4, 16/7, 7/3, 12/5, 5/2, 18/7, 8/3, 14/5, 20/7 (see Fig.2F), while no gaps like the ones in Fig.2B are present, in agreement with the fact that in Eq.(4) $p$ and $q$ have no definite parity.
-Self-similarity holds for $\nu'=\nu/l$, with $l$ integer, as long as the condition $n'q'/p'=nq/pl$ is satisfied.